 The mini sweet potato casseroles are baked in sweet little ramekins, so they are portion controlled and just downright cute to serve!
 The fruit crisp recipe is baked in a little round pan, but they would be perfect baked in ramekins, little custard cups or other decorative oven proof dishes.
 They can be displayed on a decorative table in a pattern or some on little pedestals. already portioned!

-Recipe for Small Sweet Potato Casserole and Mini Apple Crumble
+Recipe for Small Sweet Potato Dessert

 Mini Coconut Sweet Potato Casseroles

-Try a mini sweet potato casserole for dessert!
+Try a mini sweet potato dessert!
 I have added coconut and candied ginger for a new twist modern twist to an old favorite.
 This recipe makes a great fall or even Thanksgiving celebration dessert!
 Makes 4 small ramekins.

 2 cups mashed cooked sweet potatoes (about 1 1/2 pounds)